Sandesh003/NodeJs-Nginx-ReverseProxy-CertBot-Socket-Configurations/README.md

 + Make a build

 ## Process manager (pm2) Setup:-
+PM2 is a NodeJs process manager that comes with a built-in load balancer.
+It helps facilitate production deployments and enables you to keep running applications alive indefinitely
 ```
 sudo npm install pm2 -g
 pm2 start //your entry file path